One unit of credit equals four semester hours.

 KIN 391 Educational Experiences in Australia

-Students who have declared a major in a field of physical education, music education and education will participate in on-site teaching experiences in a comprehensive K-12 school in Australia.
-Students will attend classes and learn with Australian teachers, exchange ideas about common teaching practices, and educational policy.
-Students will have the opportunity to stay with Australian families, visit Australian homes, network in an international arena and make life-long personal and professional friends.
-Visit world famous architecture, climb the Sydney Harbor Bridge, and attend a musical performance at the iconic Sydney Opera House.
-Join us for a unique International Educational experience in Australia and visit Kakadu, Australia’s World Heritage National Park.
-Be part of a three-day guided excursion in Kakadu National Park in the Northern Territory of Australia.
-Spring Term.
+Students who have declared a major in physical education, music education or education may participate in on-site teaching experiences in a comprehensive K-12 school in Australia.
+Students will attend classes and learn with Australian teachers, exchanging ideas about common teaching practices and educational policy.
+Students will have the opportunity to stay with Australian families, visit Australian homes, network in an international arena and make lifelong personal and professional friends.
+Participants will view world-famous architecture, climb the Sydney Harbor Bridge, and attend a musical performance at the iconic Sydney Opera House.
+In addition, students will participate in a three-day guided excursion to Kakadu, Australia’s World Heritage National Park.
+Three-week course, Summer Term.

 KIN 392 Walking El Camino de Santiago: An Intellectual and Physical Journey

-This course examines and explores the religious, spiritual and self-reflective changes that pilgrims to Santiago de Compostela experienced in Medieval and Modern times.
-Students are invited to participate in these and other experiences as they are inspired by them, to become personally involved and participate in these and other events as they explore the past history and walk along the routes of the El Camino de Compostela in Spain.
-Summer Term.
+This course examines and explores the religious, spiritual and self-reflective changes that pilgrims to Santiago de Compostela experienced in Medieval and modern times.
+Students are invited to explore history and find inspiration as they walk along the route of the El Camino de Compostela in Spain.
+Three-week course, Summer Term.

 KIN 410 Kinesiology

-This course is an overview of the relationship between the skeletal system, muscular system, and joint actions along with positional and movement analysis of the body and its link segments in exercise and sport.
+This course is an overview of the relationship among the skeletal system, muscular system and joint actions along with positional and movement analysis of the body and its link segments in exercise and sport.
 Fall Term.

 KIN 415 Sport Ethics and the Law

 This course provides students with a theoretical understanding and practical application in the study of sports ethics and the law.
 Students will be challenged to think about sport law concepts and apply them to the practical world of sport management.
 Fall Term.